LogentriesCommunity/le_ios/README.md

   }
 }

 The token is stored in global variable.
-You don't have to setup token property of LELog instance later.
+You do not have to setup token property of LELog instance later.

 ```